ecg-icas/icas/doc/next/_sources/campaign-overview.rst.txt

 Campaign budgets
 """"""""""""""""

-Campaigns can have multiple types of budgets, see :ref:`campaign_budgets_overview`.
+Campaigns have multiple types of budgets, see :ref:`campaign_budgets_overview`.
 Budgets are seen as limiting factors, meaning that, as soon as one runs out, all ads of this campaign will be taken offline until budget(s) becomes available.
+Campaign budgets **must be defined**, even if they are set to *unlimited*.
+Absence of campaign budgets means that the ads will not be live.

 .. _campaign_targeting: